yugabyte/yugabyte-db/docs/content/v2.12/develop/best-practices-ycql.md

 ### Use prepared statements

 Use prepared statements whenever possible.
-This will ensure that YB partition aware drivers are able to route queries to the tablet leader, improve throughput and server doesn't have to parse the query on each operation.
+This will ensure that YugabyteDB partition aware drivers are able to route queries to the tablet leader, improve throughput and server doesn't have to parse the query on each operation.

 ### Use batching for higher throughput